mleighc/community_demographic_profiler/README.md

 A local demographic profiling tool focused on key counties in the Metro Detroit region, built to support community insights, equity analysis, and strategic planning.

 ## 📊 Overview

-This project pulls, cleans, and formats demographic and labor data from public sources to create consistent, ready-to-analyze profiles for Wayne, Oakland, Macomb, and Washtenaw Counties.
+This project pulls, cleans, and formats demographic and labor data from public sources to create consistent, ready-to-analyze profiles for Wayne, Oakland, Macomb, Washtenaw, Livingston, Lapeer, and St. Clair Counties.
 Built in Python using open data and reproducible code, it aims to support data-driven storytelling, grantmaking, and civic engagement.

 ## ✅ Features